nipatriknilsson/Binary-Tree-Artificial-Intelligence/README.md

 ## Technologies used in this project

-jQuery
-FlowType
-HTML
-CSS
-NodeJS
-Express
-HTTP GET with parameters
+jQuery, FlowType, HTML, CSS, NodeJS, Express, HTTP GET with parameters, Javascript
-Javascript